mgrassho/SAPBTP_MBT_Basic/README.md

 Now, navigate to your Customer collection by visiting <http://localhost:8080/Customers>.
 Note, that even though we named our entity "Customer", the service is using "Customers".
 This is because of the EntitySet.
 The output may surprise you as well, as there is suddenly an empty HTML table with the Customer attributes as columns.

-The service understands, that when being accessed throug a browser (User Agent Header/Accept), it will provide an HTML output.
+The service understands, that when being accessed through a browser (User Agent Header/Accept), it will provide an HTML output.
 If you choose to use curl (or other tools), you will get plain OData as expected.

 Let's try this on the Terminal.
 Open a new Terminal and try `curl http://localhost:8080` and it returns